steunix/passweaver-gui/docs/index.md

 # Basics

-With vaulted-gui you can manage these entities:
+With vaulted-gui you will manage these entities:

 - Users
 - Groups
 - Folders
 - Items, holding your secret data

 Items are stored in folders, and folders can contain both items and other folders.
-Users join groups (one or more), and groups can read or write on a given folder.
+Users join groups (one or more), and groups can read or write on a given folder, its items and subfolders.

 ## Users